Sell on Taobao: How To Open A Taobao Store?

 Disadvantages of Taobao Selling

 If you plan to sell via Taobao, a good thing about this platform is that it’s free to register and start your shop here.
 However, those without a Chinese ID or who are using a foreign passport will find the authentication process lacking in the ability to verify foreign identification numbers.
 As a result, only Chinese and Hong Kong IDs are accepted for registration.
+Because of that, the majority of products available on the platform are domestically produced apparel and items.

 Another stumbling block that beginners may run into is the fact that Taobao doesn’t have an English website, so you’ll need to conduct every part of your business in Chinese.
 As such, your Chinese partner will need to be reliable and easily accessible, or you may need to have a few staff members who can respond to customers using the Ali Wang Wang chat support system that comes with Taobao.
 This system plays a vital role in the success of your Taobao store, helping you to fully understand the needs of your customers and to improve their shopping experience.